 Yoo_Sangjun_img14

 Keepsakes in Every Hair ~ Migration

-Multi-channel audiovisual installation with real-time temporal processes, layered projection, spatialized sound, and networked sensing system.
+Interdisciplinary collaboration, Multi-channel audiovisual installation with AI-mediated temporal processes, spatial sound, and a distributed networked system.

+Yoo_Sangjun_img14